modulexcite/ServiceManager/README.md

 ### Overview

-** A note: please be aware that System XVI is not yet a usable system. **
+**A note: please be aware that System XVI is not yet a usable system.**

 System XVI is a modern take on service management.
 It aims to incorporate useful functionality while maintaining a modular design in the UNIX tradition.

 We have an IRC channel; find it at irc://irc.freenode.net/systemxvi

-This project is still under heavy development.
+This project is still in an active phase of development.
 It is *not yet possible* to boot with S16; indeed, the init subdirectory is a placeholder.
 All effort is currently focused on bringing the various components up to a level where they are able to act as a service supervisor tool capable of running simple,